timotif/geca-calendar/README.md

 ## Features

-- Fetch calendar data from Notion
+- Fetch and sync calendar data from Notion
-- Subscribe to calendar
+- Subscribe to calendar (public and private URLs)
 - Save calendars locally in ICS format
+- Generate customized calendars based on project selection
+- Track data changes to minimize API calls
+- Support for seating arrangements and project URLs

 ## What's new in v2.0
 - **Handles custom calendars with a subset of projects**
-- Fully rewritten from scratch
+- Fully rewritten from scratch with modern Python practices
-- Persisting data in a database
+- SQLite database for persistent data storage
-- Checking if projects are already up to date in the database to minimize API calls
-- More object oriented
-- More modular approach
+- Smart sync with modification tracking
+- Object-oriented architecture with DTOs
+- Modular design for better maintainability
+- Support for additional project metadata (URLs, seating)
+- Improved error handling and validation

 ## Getting Started